 Socrates

 A marble head of Socrates in the [[Louvre]] (copy of a lost bronze head by [[Lysippus]])<ref> Amy C. Smith (2003), [http://www.stoa.org/demos/article_portraits@page=12&greekEncoding=UnicodeC.html “Athenian Political Art from the fifth and fourth centuries BCE: Images of Historical Individuals,”] p.
 14, in C.W.
 Blackwell, ed., ''Dēmos: Classical Athenian Democracy''.
-The Stoa: a consortium for electronic publication in the humanities.</ref> Socrates (; ; – 399 BC) was an ancient Greek philosopher from Athens who is credited as the founder of Western philosophy and as among the first moral philosophers of the ethical tradition of thought.
+The Stoa: a consortium for electronic publication in the humanities.</ref> Socrates (; ; – 399 BC) was an ancient Greek philosopher from Classical Athens, perhaps the first Western moral philosopher, and a major inspiration on his student Plato, who largely founded the tradition of Western philosophy.
 An enigmatic figure, Socrates authored no texts and is known mainly through the posthumous accounts of classical writers, particularly his students Plato and Xenophon.
 These accounts are written as dialogues, in which Socrates and his interlocutors examine a subject in the style of question and answer; they gave rise to the Socratic dialogue literary genre.
 Contradictory accounts of Socrates make a reconstruction of his philosophy nearly impossible, a situation known as the Socratic problem.
 Socrates was a polarizing figure in Athenian society.
 In 399 BC, he was accused of impiety and corrupting the youth.
 After a trial that lasted a day, he was sentenced to death.
-He spent his last day in prison, refusing offers to help him escape.
+As related by Plato, he was put to death by administration of poison after refusing offers from allies to help him escape.

 Socrates exerted a strong influence on philosophers in later antiquity and has continued to do so in the modern era.
 He was studied by medieval and Islamic scholars and played an important role in the thought of the Italian Renaissance, particularly within the humanist movement.
 Interest in him continued unabated, as reflected in the works of Søren Kierkegaard and Friedrich Nietzsche.
 Depictions of Socrates in art, literature, and popular culture have made him a widely known figure in the Western philosophical tradition.